caminosdeagua/project-map/README.md

 14. Delete everything after the = sign. (all but the top line)
 15. Paste your validated JSON from step 11 after the equals sign.
 16. Save the file and commit and sync with github.
-17. CHECK https://caminosdeagua.github.io/project-map TO MAKE SURE YOUR CHANGES HAVE BEEN APPLIED!!! (can take up to 15 minutes).
+17. CHECK https://caminosdeagua.github.io/project-map to make sure that your changes have been applied (can take up to 15 minutes).
 18. Woohoo!!!

 ## License